 4. Choose the destination path you’d like to copy to.
 You are allowed to copy files to OneDrive or other cloud storage, network drive, NAS, external disk, etc.

 5. Click Start Sync to copy files in Windows 7.

 Options: comment the task and set email notification here.
 If you are running a file backup task, you’ll be able to encrypt backup image, split image and compress image in this option.

-Schedule Backup: choose synchronization schedule type from Daily, Weekly, Monthly, Event triggers and USB plug in here.
+Schedule Sync: choose synchronization schedule type from Daily, Weekly, Monthly, Event triggers and USB plug in here.
 The program will run the missed task at the next system startup by default if you set up a scheduled task.